'Drill, baby, drill': Donald Trump's plan on climate change

 US Elections 2024: Read our full coverage.

-LONDON - Donald Trump's successful bid for a second term as U.S. president is expected to have a major impact on climate action, both at home and abroad.
+With an inauguration speech and series of executive orders signalling a dramatic departure from his predecessor, President Joe Biden, Trump in his second term as U.S. president is expected to have a major impact on climate action at home and abroad.

-Trump, whose campaign won significant donations from oil companies, has been an outspoken critic of Biden's climate plans and is expected to pull back from several green commitments.
+Trump, whose campaign won significant donations from oil companies, was an outspoken critic of Biden's climate plans and is expected to pull back from several green commitments.

 What is Trump expected to do on climate change?

-Trump has promised to withdraw from the Paris Agreement, the international pact to limit average temperature rise to "well below" 2 degrees Celsius (3.6° Fahrenheit) and ideally 1.5°C (2.7°F).
+Trump already signed an executive order to withdraw from the 2015 Paris Agreement, the international pact to limit average temperature rise to "well below" 2 degrees Celsius (3.6° Fahrenheit) and ideally 1.5°C (2.7°F).

-Domestically, Trump plans to rescind Biden's clean energy regulations and has pledged to axe any unspent funds in the 2022 Inflation Reduction Act (IRA), as well a possible end to the bill's $7,500 tax credit towards buying an electric vehicle.
+Domestically, Trump declared a national energy emergency, plans to rescind Biden's clean energy regulations and has pledged to axe any unspent funds in the 2022 Inflation Reduction Act (IRA).

 The IRA provides billions of dollars in clean energy subsidies and investments to cut planet-heating emissions.

-Fully repealing the law, however, would require a vote in Congress, a move that analysts say could fall foul of Republicans whose states benefitted from investment and jobs.
+Fully repealing the IRA law, however, would require a vote in Congress, a move that analysts say could fall foul of Republicans whose states benefit from its investment and jobs.

 What will Trump do on the energy transition?